UMaine PFAS Research Grant Opportunities

 5 points

-Evaluate the sustainability of proposed solutions and the potential for this research to lead to future proposals and funding sources.
+Evaluate the feasibility of adopting the proposed technology or solutions and the potential for this research to lead to future proposals and funding sources.

 10 points